dikortis/LetsTalkETC/Episodes/Episode_9.md

-critical mass of people that are on there producing interesting content and they're getting paid for their content directly through this block chain a social network you're going to start to see more and more people gravitate towards the content that's on there as
+critical mass of people that are on there producing interesting content and they're getting paid for their content directly through this blockchain a social network you're going to start to see more and more people gravitate towards the content that's on there as